AmsterdamSMARTBOT/AmsterdamSmartBot/README.md

 PostgreSQL version recommended: 9.5.6

-Heroku version required: Cedar-14 (if you want to migrate in an heroku platform)
+Heroku version required: Cedar-14 (if you want to migrate in a heroku platform)